PJesus7/CourseraShinyApp/presentation.md

 Show the Central Limit Theorem in action for the exponential distribution.

-Presentation is part of the peer assessment for the Coursera Developing Data Products.
+Presentation/App is the course project of Coursera's Developing Data Products.

-App was build using shiny: https://pjesus7.shinyapps.io/CLTApp/
+App was built using shiny: https://pjesus7.shinyapps.io/CLTApp/
 - One tab has the interface
 - Another tab describes what the app does